 How do I know if my collection is cancelled or delayed because of a storm or severe weather?

 Southeast Eco360 does not collect waste and so we do not make decisions about collection cancellations.
 For information regarding collection delays and/or cancellations, please contact your Municipality or the Department of Environment and Local Government, if you live in a local service district.
 We will post information as we receive it to our website homepage, social media, and on the Eco360 app.

 What are Eco360’s pricing and fee schedules?

 A full pricing list can be found HERE.

 What do you do at the Eco360 Solid Waste Facility to minimize the environmental impact of your operations?

-We strive to minimize the environmental impact in many ways and are always looking at options to further reduce the environmental footprint.
+We strive to minimize our environmental impact in many ways and are always looking at options to further reduce the environmental footprint of our operations.
 For example:

 Our Landfill is designed by experts to collect and treat harmful substances that are produced when garbage decomposes.